Herschel Crater is 81 miles (130 kilometers) wide and covers a large portion of Saturn's moon Mimas.

-Lit terrain seen here is on leading hemisphere of Mimas (396 kilometers, or 246 miles across).
+Lit terrain seen here is on leading hemisphere of Mimas (246 miles across or 396 kilometers, across).
 North on Mimas is up and rotated 1 degree to the left.

-The image was taken in visible light with the Cassini spacecraft narrow-angle camera on Oct.
+The image was taken in visible light with the Cassini spacecraft's narrow-angle camera on Oct.
 16, 2010.
-The view was obtained at a distance of approximately 103,000 kilometers (64,000 miles) from Mimas and at a Sun-Mimas-spacecraft, or phase, angle of 113 degrees.
-Image scale is 613 meters (2,011 feet) per pixel.
+The view was obtained at a distance of approximately 64,000 miles (103,000 kilometers) from Mimas and at a Sun-Mimas-spacecraft, or phase, angle of 113 degrees.
+Image scale is 2,011 feet (613 meters) per pixel.